sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/hardware_overview.md

 * **`UART2 TX and RX`** - the ZED-F9P and NEO-D9S UART2 TX and RX are interconnected (crossed-over) to allow the NEO to feed corrections directly to the ZED
     * The UART2 pins can be isolated if required by opening the **TX2** and **RX2** jumpers
     * Using UART2 to pass the correction data is recommended, but is optional.
-You can, if desired, use UART1 or I<sup>2</sup>C instead.
-Our u-blox Arduino Library has an example which shows how to read the correction data from the NEO-D9S and push it to the ZED-F9P using I<sup>2</sup>C.
+You can use UART1 or I<sup>2</sup>C instead if you want to.
+Our u-blox Arduino Library has an [example](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/tree/main/examples/ZED-F9P/Example19_LBand_Corrections_with_NEO-D9S) which shows how to read the correction data from the NEO-D9S and push it to the ZED-F9P using I<sup>2</sup>C.

 <center>
 [![UART2](./img/hookup_guide/UART2.jpg){ width="200" }](./img/hookup_guide/UART2.jpg)<br>